portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

 - etc

 ### Statistics
 All the port have statistic information about activity.
 Usually are published annually, monthly, quarterly.
-Relevant data of a port are:
+Relevant statistical data of a port are:
-- Number ship calls
+- Number of ship calls
 - Tones loaded/unloaded
-- Numer of containers
+- Number of containers
 - Vehicles loaded/unloaded
 - Passengers embarkded/disembarked
-- Liquid bulks loaded/unloaded
+- Liquid bulk loaded/unloaded
-- Solid bulks loaded/unloaded
+- Solid bulk loaded/unloaded
 - etc

 ### Weather